xinjuezou-whi/whi_rviz_plugins/README.md

 2. Specify the frame of URDF

 Usually the frame of URDF is "base_link", you can set it through the property "Fixed Frame".
-While the URDF is showing, user can interact the model with mouse as same as the main view of RViz:
+While the URDF is showing, user can interact with the model with a mouse as same as the main view of RViz:
 ![robot_model_viewer_use](https://github.com/xinjuezou-whi/whi_rviz_plugins/assets/72239958/cedddc0b-e70c-4142-b126-98d19960af7f)